chicagopython/code-of-conduct/report-handling-procedure.md

 ### How we receive reports

-All reports sent to the [chipy.conduct@gmail.com](mailto:chipy.conduct@gmail.com) email address are automatically forwarded to the on-call receivers of complaints.
+All reports sent to the [conduct hotline] email address are automatically forwarded to the on-call receivers of complaints.

 It is possible for a member to receive a report individually via email, Slack or in-person.
 The member will be responsible for compiling an incident report and